saikats5/javascriptdevelopmentenvironment/README.md

 webpack doesn't generate any physical output files, it create a bundle in memory and serve it to the browser

 bundle.js is not visible physically, visible in netwirks tab it is compiled and transpiled code that Babel and Webpack produced

+Soucemap is used for debugging and it downloads the bundled file to read only when developers tool is opened